ohayon/OWUProximityManager/README.md

 ## Sample Project

-To simulate entering a defined region, select Client on one device, **then** select Server on the other.
-As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will enter the region, range the server and establish a connection pretty quickly.
+To simulate functionality, select Client on one device, **then** select Server on the other.
+As the proximity of the test devices is likely pretty close, expect delegate methods to fire quickly.

 ![home](Screenshots/home.png) ![server](Screenshots/server.png) ![client](Screenshots/client.png)